uehaj/staticalizer/README.md

       }
     }

+This annotation makes the specified method to logging types of method or closure arguments and type of return value of method internally.
-this annotation makes record parameter types and return value types and when the program exit, put it those information onto 'staticalizer.patch' file.
+When the program exit, those logged information are writen to 'staticalizer.patch' file.

-Behind the food, STATICALIZER_HOME/bin/staticalizer script just apply this AST transformation on the script to run.
+Behind the hood, STATICALIZER_HOME/bin/staticalizer script just apply this AST transformation on the script to run.

-To use this annocations, you have to put the jar file of STATICALIZER_HOME/lib/staticalizer-x.y.jar into your CLASSPATH or speify it on -cp option. e.g.
+To use this annocations, you have to put the jar file of STATICALIZER_HOME/lib/staticalizer-x.y.jar into your CLASSPATH

+    $ export CLASSPATH=STATICALIZER_HOME/lib/staticalizer-0.1.jar
+    groovy test.groovy

+or speify it on -cp option. e.g.

     groovy -cp STATICALIZER_HOME/lib/staticalizer-x.y.jar test.groovy

+You can also copy the jar into .groovy/lib directry.

 License
 ----------